Messi-Q/Smart-Contract-Dataset/README.md

        14.}
    ```

-As can be seen, the caller of _delegatecall_ is _callee_ (line 12), and _callee_ is the target address of the owner account, we thus label that the corresponding function _forward_ does not exist the dangerous delegatecall vulnerability, i.e., label = 0;
+As can be seen, the caller of _delegatecall_ is _callee_ (line 12), and _callee_ is the target address of the owner account, we thus label the corresponding function _forward_ to have no dangerous delegatecall vulnerability, i.e., label = 0;

-Case 2: When the _delegatecall_ exists in the function and the caller of _delegatecall_ is not the owner account, we label the corresponding function existing the dangerous delegatecall vulnerability.
+Case 2: When the _delegatecall_ exists in the function and the caller of _delegatecall_ is not the owner account, we label the corresponding function to have the dangerous delegatecall vulnerability.

     ```
         1.contract Proxy {